Cappella Cantorum Benefits the Community

 - Strengthens church choirs by providing significant additional training and experience.

-- Has been invited to Carnegie Hall many times to join with representatives of other choruses from all over the United States to sing choral masterworks.
+- Has been invited to Carnegie Hall six times to join with representatives of other choruses from all over the United States to sing choral masterworks.

 - Provides opportunities to sing in major cathedrals across Europe—an effective people-to-people endeavor using the universal language of music.
 Through its participant-funded biennial excursions, the Cappella Cantorum International Tour Chorus has traveled to the United Kingdom, Norway, the Iberian Peninsula, France, Italy, Greece and Croatia.